magewirephp/portman/README.md

 Thank you for considering contributing to Poortman!
 Please read the [contribution guide](https://github.com/magewirephp/poortman/blob/main/CONTRIBUTING.md) to know how to behave, install and use Poortman for contributors.

 ## :book: Code of Conduct
-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://github.com/magewirephp/poortman/blob/main/CODE_OF_CONDUCT.md).
+In order to ensure that the Poortman is welcoming to all, please review and abide by the [Code of Conduct](https://github.com/magewirephp/poortman/blob/main/CODE_OF_CONDUCT.md).

 ## :bulb: Made possible by using